zachwhitedev/barebones-node-mysql/README.md

 ## An example of what an actual remote MySQL connection might look like, without using environment variables:

+(assumes a database name of 'sunshine_bakery' and a table in that database named 'receipts')

 <pre><code>

 const express = require('express');
 const mysql = require('mysql');